SequoiaGenetics/sequoiar/README.md

 # 📦 SequoiaR

-**sequoiar** is an R package designed to streamline common tasks in genomic data analysis.
+**SequoiaR** is an R package designed to streamline common genomic data tasks with minimal setup and maximum flexibility.
 It provides:

-- Encapsulated utility functions (e.g., mlogp calculation, harmonisation, SNP-to-gene mapping)
+- Utility functions for SNP annotation, harmonisation, clumping, and statistical completion
-- A template system for quickly generating various analysis scripts (R and Python)
+- Support for local LD calculations using PLINK
-- Optional automatic setup of external tools (e.g., PLINK and LD reference panel)
+- A lightweight template system for generating R/Python analysis scripts
-- Minimal namespace pollution via qualified function usage (e.g., `dplyr::filter()`)
+- Minimal namespace pollution — fully qualified, encapsulated functions

 ---

 ## 🚀 Installation